 Aklin, Michaël and Johannes Urpelainen.
 2018.
 Renewables: The Politics of a Global Energy Transition.
 Cambridge, MA: MIT Press.

 Aklin, Michaël and Andreas Kern.
-Forthcoming.
+2019.
 Moral Hazard and Financial Crises: Evidence from U.S. Troop Deployments.
 International Studies Quarterly.

 Aklin, Michaël, Chao-yo Cheng, Johannes Urpelainen, Karthik Ganesan, and Abhishek Jain.
 2016.
 Factors Affecting Household Satisfaction with Electricity Supply in Rural India.
 Nature Energy.
 1(16170): 1-6.